jaffadog/signalk-daily-gpx-plugin/README.md

 ### Webapp

-This plugin includes a SignalK webapp (also named **SignalK Daily GPX Plugin**) which facilitates downloading GPX files and managing the local buffer.
+This plugin includes a SignalK webapp (also named **SignalK Daily GPX Plugin**) which facilitates viewing and downloading GPX files - and managing the local buffer.

 ### Recommended Plugins